PASTAQ-MS/pastaq.github.io/docs/index.md

 We continue to develop PASTAQ, and are always open for collaborations to add new algorithms and improve the quality of the existing tools.
-If you want to get involved, feel free to [get in touch][contact] with us to discuss prospective projects.
+If you want to get involved, feel free to get in touch with us to discuss prospective
+projects:

+- [Peter Horvatovich][contact-peter]
+- [Alejandro Sanchez Brotons][contact-alex]

-[contact]: mailto:a.sanchez.brotons@rug.nl
+[contact-alex]: mailto:a.sanchez.brotons@rug.nl
+[contact-peter]: mailto:p.l.horvatovich@rug.nl

 ### DDA Pipeline Parameters